TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 Let's go line by line.

-<span id='keyword-describe'>First, `RSpec.describe` is an RSpec keyword that defines an "Example Group", or a collection of tests</span>.
+First, `RSpec.describe` is an RSpec keyword that defines an "Example Group", or a collection of tests.
 It takes a class or a string as an argument and is passed a block (`do/end`). `describe` blocks can be nested inside `RSpec.describe`, such as on the second line of our test above.

-<span id='keyword-it'>The `it` keyword defines an individual example (aka, test)</span>. `it` takes a string argument and is also passed a block.
+The `it` keyword defines an individual example (aka, test). `it` takes a string argument and is also passed a block.
 This block is where our expectations of a method are expressed.
 In this particular case, when we pass 5 and 2 to the `#add` method, we expect it to return 7.
 This is concisely expressed in our expectation clause, which uses one of [RSpec's equality matchers](http://rspec.info/features/3-12/rspec-expectations/built-in-matchers/equality/), `eql`:

 ```ruby
   expect(calculator.add(5, 2)).to eql(7)